0xPolygon/polygon-docs/docs/pos/get-started/becoming-a-validator.md

 In return for their efforts, validators are rewarded with incentives, encouraging active participation and commitment to the network's stability and growth.

-!!!info
+!!! info "Active validator limit"

     There is limited space for accepting new validators.
-New validators can only join the active set when a currently active validator unbonds/is removed due to low performance.
+Currently, the system allows for a maximum of 105 active validators at any given time.
+New validators can join the active set only when a currently active validator unbonds or is removed due to low performance.

-    If you are interested in becoming a validator on the PoS network, you can submit an application here: https://polygoncommunity.typeform.com/validatorshub
+    If you are interested in becoming a validator on the PoS network, you can submit an application over at the [Polygon validators hub](https://polygoncommunity.typeform.com/validatorshub).

-    * Submitting an application does not guarantee you a validator slot.
+    \* *Submitting an application does not guarantee you a validator slot.*

 ## Overview